Connect with us

 Then, on April 8th, 1969 – a year and a half after his life-altering injury – Conigliaro made his miraculous return to Major League Baseball.

-The opening game went to extras.
+The opening game went to extra innings.
 And in a 2-2 count in the tenth inning of his first big league game in 600 days, Tony did the unthinkable.

-“I hit Richert’s next pitch about as hard and well as I’ve ever hit a ball in my life, sending it over the left-field fence for a home run.”
+“I hit Richert’s next pitch about as hard and well as I’ve ever hit a ball in my life, sending it over the left-field fence for a home run,” he said.

 “My God, I did it.
 I really did it.
 I ran the bases as though I was floating.
 I was grinning like a little boy.”